Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 You can eat Brazil nuts both raw (no more than 2 fruits per day) and after heat treatment, for example, by frying in a frying pan until golden brown (the same rate) or by adding other ingredients to create a separate savory dish.

 Pregnant women are not only allowed, but also recommended to eat Brazil nuts while pregnant, as a small portion of the fruit (2 nuts daily) will be enough to improve health expectant mother And developing baby.
-But it is worth noting that Brazil nut, like any other nut, is an allergen and can cause an allergic reaction in a baby, so exceed permissible norm not recommended for expectant mothers.
+But it is worth noting that Brazil nut, like any other nut, is an allergen and can cause an allergic reaction in a baby, so exceed permissible norm Not recommended for expectant mothers.
 Women during breastfeeding You should introduce nuts into your diet gradually, one fruit per day in the morning, observing the child’s reaction.
 If no changes in the baby’s skin or difficulties with digesting milk were detected, then you can continue to eat one nut a day.

 Fruit salad recipe